Karen Neri, JD, MA

 My Personal Beliefs and Interests

 I believe that people are resilient social beings.
 We each have the capacity to bounce back from challenges, maintain positive experiences, and grow from our experiences despite life stressors.
 At our core is our need for security and connection; both of which are crucial to our well-being.
 The manner we relate to ourselves, to others, and to the world around us can affirm or disaffirm our feelings of safety, acceptance and belonging.
-To this end, I see that we primarily interact with the world through our emotions as experienced by our senses, processed by our thoughts and mediated by our language.
+To this end, I see that we primarily interact with the world through our emotions as experienced by our senses, processed by our thoughts and reconciled by our language.
 It is from the place of social interdependence that we create a meaningful reality and experience an ultimate sense of well-being.

 Contact Karen